ShadowBuilds/full-packages/README.md

 rebuilds; this defaults to `2 days ago`; if doing builds long after a tag has been laid down, then `export SHALLOW_SINCE='35 days ago'` is a useful pattern.

+If you have a local clone of the git repo already on disk, then exporting `$REPO_REFERENCE` to point to that repository will result in a reference clone, speeding up the git cloning and reducing network transfer volume.

 <!-- FIXME: also $COPY_PACKAGES_TO_DIR ?
 Where do those go by default? -->